How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Bjorn Cumps - "A good way to use gamification is to incentivize desired behavior."

 Next to improving financial education, Bjorn says that gamification can be extremely powerful when it comes to motivating more sustainable living.
-He gives the recent example of the Belgian telecom giant Proximus, who launched the eco-conscious digital banking app Banx (done in partnership with Belfius and the B2B fintech company Doconomy).
+He gives the example of the Belgian telecom giant Proximus, who launched the eco-conscious digital banking app Banx (done in partnership with Belfius and the B2B fintech company Doconomy).

 “Have a very clear goal, incentivize ideal user behavior, and make the process fun and engaging.
 Gamification should be used to take away the barriers that limit a user from fully engaging.”